klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 This incremental approach helps avoid premature overfitting by allowing the organization to develop complexity in response to demonstrated needs rather than anticipatory design.

+- Regularly reassess model fit not only during growth, but also in times of contraction or stagnation, to ensure structures remain appropriate for current realities.

 ### 5.4.2 Regular Model Assessment

 Organizations can establish regular review processes to evaluate whether their structural models remain appropriate for their current size and operational needs.
 These assessments might consider: